Constant-sized correlations are sufficient to robustly self-test maximally entangled states with unbounded dimension

-Therefore, in the extended correlation, we set $\alpha = \cot( -\pi/d )$ for some odd prime $d$ whose primitive root is $r$, and ask Alice and Bob to reuse the observables $M_1, M_2$ and $N_1, N_2$ from a winning strategy of $\LS(r)$.
-Then we can certify that the unitary $O = M_1M_2 = N_1N_2$ has eigenvalues $\omega_d$ and $\omega_d^{-1}$.
-Combining this observation with the fact that $O$ satisfy the relation \cref{eq:uor}, we can conclude that all the eigenvalues of $O$ contains $\{ \omega_d^j \}_{j=1}^{d-1}$, and the eigenspaces of all such eigenvalues have the same dimension.
+for binary observables $M_x, N_y$ with $x,y \in \set{0,1}$.
+It has been proved that this correlation can self-test $\ket{EPR}$ \cite{jed2017}.
+We further prove that in an inducing strategy, the product of Bob's observables has eigenvalues $e^{i 2\mu}$ and $e^{-i 2\mu}$.

-The full correlation $\fC(d, r)$ is produced by an ideal strategy that can win $\LS(r)$ perfectly and can reproduce the aforementioned extended correlation perfectly.
-Combining the implications of a quantum strategy to win $\LS(r)$ and reproduce the extended correlation, we can prove that the correlation $\fC(d, r)$ can robustly self-test the state $\ket{\tpsi}$ defined by
+Therefore, the full correlation $P_{p,r}$ is induced by an ideal strategy that can induce $P_{\hat{A}}$ and $P_{-\pi/p}$ for some odd prime $p$ whose primitive root is $r$.
+We can use $P_{-\pi/p}$ to certify that the unitary $O$ has eigenvalues $\omega_p$ and $\omega_p^{-1}$.
+Combining this observation with the fact that $O$ satisfies the relation \Cref{eq:uor}, we can prove that the correlation $P_{p,r}$ self-tests the state $\ket{\tpsi}$ defined by